AdobeDocs/experience-manager-core-components.en/help/using/breadcrumb-v1.md

 ---
 title: Breadcrumb Component (v1)
 seo-title: Breadcrumb Component (v1)
-description: null
+description: The Core Component Breadcrumb Component is a navigation component that builds a breadcrumb of links based on the page's location in the content hierarchy.
-seo-description: The Core Component Breadcrumb Component is a navigation component that builds a breadcrumb of links based on the page's location in the content hierarchy.
+seo-description: The AEM Core Component Breadcrumb Component is a navigation component that builds a breadcrumb of links based on the page's location in the content hierarchy.
 uuid: c1f20a82-b6ff-4a3c-920a-6710084a69f2
 content-type: reference
 topic-tags: core-components